karmab/kcli/doc/index.md

 You can also set *reservedns* to True to create a DNS entry for the host in the corresponding network ( only done for the first nic)

 You can also set *reservehost* to True to create a HOST entry for the host in /etc/hosts ( only done for the first nic).
 It's done with sudo and the entry gets removed when you delete the host.
-Note you should use gnu-sed ( from brew ) instead of regular sed on macosx for proper deletion.
+On macosx, you should use gnu-sed ( from brew ) instead of regular sed for proper deletion.

 If you dont want to be asked for your sudo password each time, here are the commands that are escalated: